Is it ok to be exhausted?

 It greatly helps if a woman can become her own friend first, so that she can reach in than reach out for every nickel and dime of emotional need.
 Agree it or not, that spectrum is more real than any other need.
 But I choose not be a propagator of doing life alone.
 So, we need that handful bunch of real women who are gracious enough to counsel you; courageous enough to confront you and fierce enough to protect you.
 We need each other to build those strong spheres around.
 If we are stupid enough, we find ourselves repeatedly choosing the ones who secretly take delight in our plight.

 Also, we should do ourselves a favor to be real and authentic.
 It’s more exhilarating than anything we could imagine.
 It might not be pretty to others for a season but that’s okay.
 The worst that could happen is, we could lose more women in our row and that’s alright.
-Shouldn’t they be not there anyway?
+Shouldn’t they not be there in the row anyway?
 Our value absolutely doesn’t come from what another confused woman thinks about us.
 Once she is free from being full of herself she has no choice but to see us for who we are.

 So we should keep it cool!